okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/telephony-hook/index.md

   - Attempting to add an active Telephony Inline Hook when one already exists

-  - Not including auth scheme in request header
+  - Not including the `authScheme` in the request header